Aquafina-water-bottle/jp-mining-note/docs/docs/setupeverythingelse.md

     Additionally, the guides listed here do not use JPMN, and instead link to other note types.
-    This shouldn't be an issue as long as you change appropriate the field names.
+    This shouldn't be an issue as long as you change the appropriate the field names.

 # Getting the Text to Create the Cards